Are you waking up exhausted and under the cranky glare of your partner? If so — and there’s no easy way to say this —

 hopkinsmedicine.org/health/conditions-and-diseases/staying-healthy-during-pregnancy/get-a-good-nights-sleep-during-pregnancy a severe condition where airflow during sleep is obstructed so much that breathing temporarily stops.

 A woman who has a healthy BMI can expect to gain up to 35 lbs throughout her pregnancy journey.
 This number goes up or down, depending on an individual’s BMI, but even an obese woman can expect to gain at least 11 lbs.4Pregnancy weight gain: What’s healthy?

-This weight gain, while a normal part of pregnancy, can cause you to snore due to excess pressure resting against the airway and diaphragm.
+While a normal part of pregnancy, this weight gain can cause you to snore due to excess pressure resting against the airway and diaphragm.
 With that constriction, a snoring symphony is born.

 Allergies and sickness

 Getting sick or suffering through allergies can also lead to snoring (even if you’re not pregnant!).
 When suffering from an illness or irritant, the blood vessels in your nasal passages begin to swell.
-This, of course, occludes the airway, which means it’s likely you will spend your nights snoring instead of getting a proper sleep.
+This, of course, occludes the airway, which means it’s likely you will spend your nights snoring instead of getting proper sleep.

 Snoring is often just ‘one of those things’ that you and your partner laugh (or grimace) about over breakfast.
 However, that doesn’t mean you should ignore it completely.
 When women snore during pregnancy, it can be indicative of a severe medical condition.

 Preeclampsia is characterized by high blood pressure that can range from mild to severe.
-Unfortunately, those who have serious consequences, such as organ damage or even fetal death.
+Unfortunately, those who have serious consequences can experience organ damage or even fetal death.
 It poses a health risk to both expecting mothers and their babies.